 To become a designated area either the Commission or interested person must file a completed petition to initiate the designation process (View Petition for Water Management Area Action form).
 Various requests for government agency and public comments are an integral part of this designation process, which includes public hearings, reports, and is defined in 13-171, HAR.
 This process normally takes years before the Commission renders a decision.

 If an area becomes designated, all existing and new source owners, with the exception of individual domestic users and those on rain catchment systems, must obtain a water use permit and justify their withdrawals and uses.
 To justify withdrawals, source owners must meet several criteria as is listed in 13-171, HAR, to obtain a water use permit.
 Various requests for government agency and public comments are an integral part of this water use permit process, which is also defined in 13-171, HAR.
-To date, there are no surface water management areas and the only ground water management areas reside on the islands of Oahu, Maui, and Molokai.
+To date, the only ground water management areas reside on the islands of Oahu, Maui, and Molokai.

 For a more complete historical explanation of governmental regulation of the development and use of water throughout the state, please see the chapter of Regulation of Development and Use under the Water Resource Protection Plan of the Hawaii Water Plan.